GurjeetB/UserDocProject/docs/pages/1-install-photoshop-using-bcit-account.md

 4. Enter your BCIT email whenever prompted to sign in for authentication.
     ![CC adobe login](./images-installation/CC_BCIT_login.jpg)

-## Download Photoshop in the Creative Cloud.
+## Download Photoshop in the Creative Cloud

 - Once logged in, you should be on the _All Apps_ page for desktop by default